 Dada and surrealism made their appearance in the world of European art at around the same time.
 Dada, which appeared in Zurich from 1915-1922, was nihilistic and viewed as a way of life and a state of mind.
-It grew out of the disgust and disillusionment following World War I. Artists “searched to discover an authentic reality through the abolition of traditional cultural and aesthetic forms by techniques of comic derision in which irrationality, chance, and intuition were the guiding principles.”
-Notice how the dictionary definition speaks of the “abolition of form” which is the artist’s intuitional and prophetic sense of the need to transcend the illusion of form and move to a higher, transcendent reality.
+It grew out of the disgust and disillusionment following World War I. The dictionary says that artists “searched to discover an authentic reality through the abolition of traditional cultural and aesthetic forms [emphasis added] by techniques of comic derision in which irrationality, chance, and intuition were the guiding principles.”
+The “abolition of form” is the artist’s intuitional and prophetic sense of the need to transcend the illusion of form and move to a higher, transcendent reality.

 Surrealism can be traced to Paris in 1924 and it was positive in spirit and viewed as a state of mind and a way of life.
-Both dada and surrealism were anti-rationalist and concerned with creating effects that were incongruous and shocking.
-Its purpose was to resolve the previously contradictory conditions of dreams and reality into an absolute reality, a super reality.
-We can see the coincidence of the influence of the theories of both Freud and Jung and what Jung called “individuation” and surrealism’s striving for a super reality which can be understood as an unconscious striving for Self-realization.
+Both Dada and Surrealism were anti-rationalist and concerned with creating effects that were incongruous and shocking.
+Their purpose was to resolve the previously contradictory conditions of dreams and reality into an absolute reality, a super reality.
+We can see the coincidence of the influence of the theories of both Freud and Jung and what Jung called “individuation” and Surrealism’s striving for a super reality which can be understood as an unconscious striving for Self-realization.

 “Surrealism’s aim was to reveal the subconscious realm of dreams by exploring avenues opened up by psychoanalysis.
 It disregarded the causal order of the perceptible world and set out to counter it with an unlimited use of the irrational.
-[Reality is not found in either the rational or irrational world but in the transcendent world.]
-In this way, individual life would undergo a revolutionary transformation: feeling and expressive potential would be infinitely enhanced and extended.”
+In this way, individual life would undergo a revolutionary transformation: feeling and expressive potential would be infinitely enhanced and extended.